-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to describe phenomena.
-7.LS2.4 Construct an argument sup affect populations.
-Food webs are models that demonstrate how matter and energy is transferred between producers, consumers, and decomposers as the three groups interact within an ecosystem.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts affect populations.
+Clarification Statement: Emphasis is Food webs are models that demonstrate how matter and energy is transferred between producers, consumers, and decomposers as the three groups interact within an ecosystem.
 Transfers of matter into and out of the physical environment occur at every level.
 Decomposers recycle nutrients from dead plant or animal matter back to the soil in terrestrial environments or to the water in aquatic environments.
-The atoms that make up the organisms in an ecosystem are cycled repeatedly between the living and nonliving parts of the ecosystem.
-Energy and Matter: The transfer of energy can be tracked as energy flows through a natural system.
-Clarification Statement: Emphasis is on recognizing patterns in data and making warranted inferences about changes in populations, and on evaluating empirical evidence supporting arguments about changes to ecosystems.
-Assessment Boundary: N/A Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Construct an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or model for a phenomenon.
+The atoms that make up the organisms in an ecosystem are cycled repeatedly between the living and nonliving parts of the ecosystem. changes in populations, and on Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Construct an oral and written argument supported by empirical evidence and scientific reasoning to support or refute an explanation or model for a phenomenon.
 Ecosystems are dynamic in nature; their characteristics can vary over time.
 Disruptions to any physical or biological component of an ecosystem can lead to shifts in all its populations.
 Stability and Change: Small changes in one part of a system might cause large changes in another part.